 As the access settlement system is expected to be fully automated, it will not require significant resources to support and maintain the system; therefore, any ongoing support and maintenance costs are assumed to be absorbed into business-as-usual costs.

-It is estimated that the cost of the project is between \$900,000 and \$2,400,000.
+The estimated project cost is between \$990,000 and \$2,650,000.